nightwatchjs/nightwatch-docs/guide/concepts/test-globals.md

 ### Pre-defined Globals

-The following `globals` can be used to control the behaviour of the test runner and are defined with the below default values.
+The following `globals` can be used to control the behaviour of the test runner and are defined with the below-mentioned default values.

 You can define these in two ways:
 - in your external globals file, specified by the `globals_path` config property, e.g. `lib/globals.js`